jzombie/lana-ecommerce-api/README.md

 ## Testing

-If in a Unix environment:
+If in a Unix environment (please note that this command spins up a Docker Compose environment and MySQL will need to initialize, so you may see a lot of "junk" in the terminal until the unit tests run).
 ```
 $ ./test.sh
 ```